fish-quant/fq-imjoy/docs/fq-spot-detection.md

 3. **Filter image**.
 Here you can change the paramaters of the LoG (Laplacian of Gaussian filter).
    More details about the LoG filter can be found in the background section below.

    * **Double click** on the image will show it in a separate interface for inspection.
 This interface can not be resized and has to be closed before continuing the analysis.
-See dedicate [section](imjoy-imageviewer.md) for more details on how to use the image viewer.
+See dedicate for more details on how to use the  [**image viewer**](fq-overview.md#image-viewer).
    * To show the image in a interface that can be resized and kept open, press the button button `Show`.
    * You can **save** filtered image on the disk with the button `Save`.
 It will saved in a subfolder `filtered_image`.
    * The filter size will be stored and reused when you launch ImJoy the next time.